haltunbay/siemens.assignment/README.md

 ##### Testing,
 Considering application simplicity no unit tests was developed.
 For testing rest endpoints however Swashbuckle Swagger component is used.
 ****
-### Web User Interface
+### Web Frontend
 The second component is client app.
-It has ASP.Net Core Web api part to communicate with backend webapi and Angular SPA part as user interface.
+It has ASP.Net Core Web api part to communicate with backend webapi includes an Angular SPA part as user interface.
+The angular app served inside asp.net core application using Microsoft.AspNetCore.SpaServices.Extensions.
 Both web api and angular app hosted  on 5001 port by default.
-The webapi has api prefix in route.

 ##### ASP.Net Core Web api